 - Make sure you contract your rectus abdomens muscle – bring your rib cage closer to your hips, rather than just bringing up your head.

-- Place your fingers in a horizontal position across your belly button and feel above, over and below the belly button.
+- Place your fingers in a horizontal position across your belly button and feel above, over, and below the belly button.
 Assess the width and depth of the gap.
-It is also relevant if there is a gap how firm or loose the sheath under the belly button feels.
+It is also relevant if there is a gap and how firm or loose the sheath under the belly button feels.

 Diastasis Recti Warning

-The urge to return to traditional ab exercises like crunches, may be strong when you feel like you’re ready to workout again after having a baby, but if you have diastasis recti, you must be cautious about what time of abdominal exercises you return to.
+The urge to return to traditional ab exercises like crunches may be strong when you feel ready to work out again after having a baby.
+Still, if you have diastasis recti, you must be cautious about what type of abdominal exercises you return to.

-Always be sure you’re engaging your transverse abdominal and be very wary of any ab exercises that increase the intra-abdominal pressure.
+Be sure you’re engaging your transverse abdominal and be very wary of any ab exercises that increase the intra-abdominal pressure.
 Intra-abdominal pressure is the real problem behind diastasis recti and the “mommy tummy.”
-Pushing your body too far, or rushing into hardcore ab exercises could be doing more harm than it does good if you have diastasis recti.
+Pushing your body too far or rushing into hardcore ab exercises could do more harm than good if you have diastasis recti.

-NOTE: If at any point through your workout you notice signs of core weakness, please consider a modification until the entire workout can be completed without any of the following:
+NOTE: If at any point through your workout you notice signs of core weakness, please consider a modification until you can complete the entire workout without any of the following:

 - Straining from within your abdomen or pelvic floor during the exercise.